sugarcrm/sugar-rest-harness/README.md

 ## What are "Jobs"?
-"Jobs" are a single request sent to the SugarCRM install you're working with.
+"Jobs" are a single request sent to the Sugar instance you're working with.
-Job files define all the parameters a single, specific request will send to the server.
+Job files define all the parameters that a single specific request will send to the server.
 Job classes are based on the JobAbstract class.
 A Job class's construct() method will define the details of the request to be sent in its 'config' property.